 Mieras offers additional suggestions for friends and family of those coping with pregnancy or infant loss:

 Reach out.
 Even if you aren’t sure what to say, connect with your loved ones.
 It’s OK for family and friends to admit that they don’t know what to say to the grieving woman or couple.
 Mieras says, “Tell them that you’re sorry for their loss, or say the words ‘I don’t know what to say.’”

 She suggests, however, avoiding clichés.

 Take their lead in acknowledging the loss.
-When a loss first occurs, women and couples may prefer to acknowledge their baby in private or public ways.
-It is best for family and friends to respect the woman’s or couple’s wishes and acknowledge their loss as they do — privately or publicly.
+Parents may prefer to acknowledge their baby in private or public ways.
+It is best for family and friends to respect the woman’s or couple’s wishes and acknowledge their loss as they do.

 Every October, Michigan Medicine offers an annual Walk to Remember and Tree-Planting Ceremony for families to gather and remember pregnancies and babies they have lost.

 “It’s a beautiful and respectful commemoration.
 For many families, this type of opportunity can be very healing,” notes Mieras.